FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 # Power Analysis

 I have found that power analysis is an overlooked part of AB Testing, in Consulting you will probably have to work with the existing experimentation team to make sure the experiment is powered correctly.
 There is usually some amount of haggling and your tests are likely to be underpowered.
 There is a good argument to be made about overpowering your tests (such a term does not exist in statistics, who would complain about that), but this usually comes with some risk to guardrail metrics, thus you are likely to under power your tests when considering a guardrail metric.
 This is OKAY, because remember the $0.05$ level is a convention, and the $0.8$ power level is also a convention that by definition err on the side of NOT rejecting the null.
-So if you see an effect with an underpowered test you do have some latitude to make a claim while reduce the significance level of your test.
+So if you see an effect with an underpowered test you do have some latitude to make a claim while reducing the significance level of your test.

 Power analysis focuses on reducing the probability of accepting the null hypothesis when the alternative is true.
 To increase the power of an A/B test and reduce false negatives, three key strategies can be applied: